lay-john/FLARE24-Task2/README.md

 ## Locate, Crop and Segment: Efficient abdominal CT image segmentation on CPU
-##  This repository is the official implementation of .[Locate, Crop and Segment: Efficient abdominal CT image segmentation on CPU](https://openreview.net/forum?id=KiRQT0mBXm&noteId=KiRQT0mBXm)
+##  This repository is the official implementation of [Locate, Crop and Segment: Efficient abdominal CT image segmentation on CPU](https://openreview.net/forum?id=KiRQT0mBXm&noteId=KiRQT0mBXm)
 ## Introduction

 ### Overview of our work.